-This step should be done without fail, because you just cannot blindly believe on what candidate says.
+This step should be done without fail because you just cannot blindly believe on what candidate says.

 5. Second interview:

 Even after the strenuous evaluation process, one can still be in doubt.
 More often hiring managers are confused to choose between 2- 3 candidates.
-In such times, having a second interview will help make you decision easier.
+In such times, having a second interview will help make your decision easier.

 6. Activity on social networking sites:

 Many companies look at Facebook, Twitter and LinkedIn account of the candidate.
-It gives the real picture of the candidate; one can check LinkedIn to see recommendations from friends, colleagues, clients and superiors.
+It gives the real picture of the candidate; one can check LinkedIn to see recommendations from friends, colleagues, clients, and superiors.

 One can have a better judgment on personality by looking at the Facebook profile and the tweets he or she uploads.
 You will get a hint whether he is a good cultural fit.

 Apart from the interview, one can have certain tests that will help you to judge the candidate better.
 Few of the best evaluation tools are as follows.